 STEP 2: MAXIMIZE YOUR SCHOLARSHIP OPPORTUNITIES

-To maximize scholarship opportunities, students who wish to enroll in the fall and summer semester should be admitted by January 15 or spring semester should be admitted by November 1.
+To maximize scholarship opportunities, students who wish to enroll in the fall and summer semester should submit an application and all supporting documents by January 15, or spring semester should submit an application and all supporting documents by November 1.

-All students admitted by the listed deadline are evaluated holistically, based upon academic and non-academic information provided on their admission application.
+All students who have submitted an application and all supporting documents by the listed deadline are evaluated holistically, based upon academic and non-academic information provided on their admission application.
 Academic components considered include high school GPA and academic honors.
 Non-academic items include leadership experience, volunteer experience, extracurricular activities, employment and non-academic honors.

-- 1st Round: mid-December for students admitted by October 15
+- 1st Round: mid-December for students who applied and submitted all supporting documents by October 15

-- 2nd Round: early February for students admitted by November 30
+- 2nd Round: early February for students who applied and submitted all supporting documents by November 30

-- 3rd Round: early March for students admitted by January 15
+- 3rd Round: early March for students who applied and submitted all supporting documents by January 15

 |Scholarship||Test Score||GPA||Yearly Value|